omgwtfg2g/Horizonguide/README.md

 Players can manually mark quests completed and hide those entries.
 The addon currently tracks one quest at a time.
 It does not automatically detect completed quests or quest progress, and it does not automate gameplay or movement.

 This is a work in progress submitted for review.
 I am continuing to fix bugs, improve the interface, and update the guide content.
 Imported walkthroughs may need corrections, and not every quest’s availability on HorizonXI has been verified.

+Updated 0.2.8

+- Cleaned up the interface with smaller buttons and tighter spacing.
+- Moved quest and zone filters into a Filters / Zone popup, giving the quest list more space.
+- Added Compact, Standard, and Large window-size presets.
+- Made the side tracker optional and hidden by default.
+- Removed the visible creator credit; valzar remains credited in the Lua.
+- Removed the nested scrolling box from quest details.
+- Selecting a different quest now scrolls its guide to the top.
+- Added automatic current-zone filtering and manual zone selection.
+- Added Starts here and Has steps here filters.
+- Restricted zone choices to the original game through Treasures of Aht Urhgan.
+- Completed quests marked manually remain hidden by default.
+- Still a work in progress: zone matches do not verify character eligibility, and quest completion remains manual.